sethrobinson29/DiscountClassroomManager/README.md

 ## Using the Program

+**Initially, you must add a folder named "Data Files" to the application directory and add Courses.txt, Logins.txt, Students.txt, and Teachers.txt to the folder.
+From here, the program will create the individual classroom folders when you create a classroom.**

 To start off using the program after you connect you will be directed to a login menu.
 The login Menu will have 2 choices: